Who is an architect? This individual designs buildings and, in many cases, supervise their construction.

 The interviewer is testing your knowledge on what should be your focus when selecting building and floor materials to use in a building.
 Talk about the key factors to consider.

-“There are a number of factors to consider when selecting these materials.
-Among the the five are;
+“There are several factors to consider when selecting these materials.
+Among the five are;

 i) Physical requirement